 Next we headed across to the Conservation Area.
 This area is very special, the way it has been preserved reminds me very much of Spitalfields in London.
-Walking through these evocative streets like those in East London feel as if you are stepping back in time .
-The area is used as a filming location and has been seen in Little Dorrit, Ruby Blue and Legacy.
+Walking through these evocative streets feel as if you are stepping back in time .
+The area is a filming location and has been seen in Little Dorrit, Ruby Blue and Legacy.
 Deal featured most recently in the ITV Drama Liar.

 In 1968 the Middle Street area was designated as Kent’s first conservation area.
 Boasting 18th century houses and a few timber-framed cottages from the 17th century, it looks much as it did in Nelson’s time.
 The conservation area has since been extend, there are helpful signs around Deal to guide you while you explore.

-However these magnificent buildings were so nearly lost .
-They survived a threat from war clearance in 1947, modernisation in the 1960's and later a new road .
-This was because of local people who fought to save this area from demolition and who now work hard to maintain these historic buildings.
+The buildings are fortunately still standing having survived threat from war clearance in 1947, modernisation in the 1960's and later a new road .
+They survive due to local people who fought to save this area from demolition and who now work hard to maintain these historic buildings.

 There are lots of great pubs to discover in Deal, some them offer accommodation.

 The Royal Hotel was a favourite of Lord Nelson and Charles Hawtree (remembered by a blue plaque in Middle Street.)
 The Kings Head is a stunner with an impressive floral facade, and has 14 rooms for bed and breakfast guests .

 Perhaps I should consider a future blogpost on the pubs in the area ?